yiisoft/docs/016-security-workflow.md

 ### Give credit to the reporter

-Ask reporter if he wants to be credited for finding the issue.
+Ask reporter if he wants a credit for finding the issue.
 If so, point to his GitHub account.

 ## Request a CVE number